Finite temperature quantum noise correlations as a probe for topological helical edge modes: Experimental realization and Conclusion

-This work has made an essential contribution to topological phases and edge states.
+To conclude, this work has made an essential contribution to distinguishing between topological and trivial helical edge modes.
 By analyzing the finite temperature quantum noise cross-correlation and autocorrelation, we have been able to distinguish between different edge modes, such as chiral, topological, and trivial helical edge modes.
-The results, presented in Tables I, II, and III, provide valuable insights into the behaviour of these edge modes under different conditions and demonstrate the usefulness of noise correlations in distinguishing between topological and trivial edge modes.
+The results, presented in Tables~\ref{Table 1}, \ref{Table 2}, \ref{Table 3}, \ref{Table 4}, \ref{Table 5}, \ref{Table 6} provide valuable insights into the behaviour of these edge modes under different conditions and demonstrate the usefulness of noise correlations in distinguishing between topological and trivial helical edge modes.
 Our work has considered finite temperatures and a diversity of setups, which are critical factors in experimental studies.
 The findings of our study have important implications for future research and may help guide the development of new experimental techniques.
-Soon we plan to extend our study to thermoelectric properties, which would also be an exciting area of research that could shed further light on the nature of topological and trivial edge modes.